gmftbyGMFTBY/EasyNLP/exp_datas/dual-bert-scm.md

-# The experiments of the Unparallel settings of Dialog Response Selection
+# The experiments of SCM

 ## 1. Traditional Comparison Protocol